AaltoAsia/O-MI/docs/JavaAgentDeveloperGuide.md

 ```

 To have our `JavaAgent` to react on `"Update"` message we override the method
-`void onReceive` to check if received message is type of `String` and is equal
+`Receive createReceive` to check if received message is type of `String` and is equal
 to `"Update"`.
 If message matches, then method `update()` is called.

 ```Java